rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-dotnet.md

 We're about to tell the server to deliver us the messages from the queue.
-Since it will push us messages asynchronously, we provide a callback in the form of an object that will buffer the messages until we're ready to use them.
-That is what `QueueingBasicConsumer` does.
+Since it will push us messages asynchronously, we provide a callback.
+That is what `EventingBasicConsumer.Received` event handler does.

     :::csharp
     class Receive